-instability, terrorism, or acts of war), particularly where we conduct manufacturing operations.
 Because we depend on revenue from international customers, our business may be adversely affected by changes in the economies and policies of the countries or regions in which we do business.

-In 2021, 73% of our net revenue came from customers outside of North America as follows: Asia - 58% (including China - 29%, Taiwan - 15% and Malaysia - 3%); and Europe - 15%.
+In 2022, 64% of our net revenue came from customers outside of North America as follows: Asia - 44% (including China - 17%, Taiwan - 14% and Malaysia - 7%); and Europe - 20%.

 Each geographic region in which we, our customers, and our suppliers operate exhibits unique characteristics that can cause capital equipment investment patterns to vary significantly from period to period.
-Our business and results of operations could be negatively affected by periodic local or international economic downturns, trade balance issues and political, social and military instability in countries such as China, India, South Korea, Taiwan and possibly elsewhere.
+Our business and results of operations could be negatively affected by periodic local or international economic downturns, trade balance issues and political, social and military instability in countries such as China, Russia, India, South Korea, Taiwan, Ukraine and possibly elsewhere.
 In addition, we face competition from a number of suppliers based in Asia that have certain advantages over suppliers from outside of Asia.
 These advantages include lower operating, shipping and regulatory costs, proximity to customers, favorable tariffs and other government policies that favor local suppliers.
-Additionally, the marketing and sale of our products to international increased costs associated with maintaining the ability to understand the local markets and follow their trends and customs, as well as developing and maintaining natural disasters or other events beyond our control (such as earthquakes, floods or storms, regional economic downturns, pandemics, social unrest, political
+Additionally, the marketing and sale of our products to international markets expose us to a number of risks, including the following: